Updated: Apr 12

 PCOS varies from individual to individual of a different culture, race, geographical location etc, and so does the occurrence of obesity and insulin resistance which are usually associated with it.

-Women with PCOS may have and are not restricted to the following symptoms:
+Females with Polycystic Ovarian Syndrom (PCOS) may have and are not restricted to the following symptoms:

 Excessive hair particularly on the face, chest or stomach